 Life Time | What can I expect if I sign my child up for a Life Time Kids event?

-Events typically last two to three hours and can accommodate kids ages 4 to 12 years old (ages may vary by club based on state requirements).
+Events typically last two to three hours and can accommodate kids ages 3 to 13 years old (ages may vary by club based on state requirements).
+All children must be potty-trained.
 Tween Takeover events are generally for kids ages 9 to 13 years old, though that may vary by club as well.

 Our Life Time Kids team members go through training before being entrusted with your kids.
 This training includes CPR training, a child-development course, and a classroom-management course to ensure your kids are in the safest hands.